stephensalim/aws-virtual-concierge/README.md

 								--output-template-file /tmp/vc-workflow.yaml.output
 	```

+7. The previous step will produce `/tmp/vc-workflow.yaml.output` file, this is the packaged template that we can now deploy into CloudFormation.
-3. Once the `/tmp/vc-workflow.yaml.output` is ready, the next step is to actually deploy the packaged template, and referncing the messaging and identitiy resources we created in previous steps.
+8. The next step is to deploy the packaged template.
+9. You can copy and paste command below, but make sure to change the HostEmailAddress value to an email address you have access to.
+(This will basically emulate the email address our sumerian host will use to notify guest arrival).

 	```
 	aws cloudformation deploy --template-file /tmp/vc-workflow.yaml.output \
 								--stack-name vc-workflow \
 								--capabilities CAPABILITY_IAM \
-								--parameter-overrides SumerianMessageQueueFIFO=<SumerianMessageQueueFIFO value in step 3 > \
-								WorkflowNotificationSNSTopic=<Value of WorkflowNotificationSNSTopic in step 3 > \
-								WorkflowFunctionsExecutionRole=<Value of WorkflowFunctionsExecutionRole in step 2>
+								--parameter-overrides HostEmailAddress=<Email Address>
 	```
 	Example: